 Low job satisfaction, which can culminate in depression

 Notable Signs and Symptoms of Compassion Fatigue

-While the signs and symptoms vary for each individual, here are a few of the most common notable signs and symptoms of compassion fatigue that health care professionals can exhibit4:
+While the signs and symptoms vary for each individual, here are a few of the most common signs and symptoms of compassion fatigue that health care professionals can exhibit:

 Reduced ability to feel sympathy and empathy